CYP4F2: Fatty acid chain shortening

 The process of chain shortening refers to the modification of a fatty acid molecule by removing carbon atoms from its chain.
 Fatty acids are organic molecules consisting of a long hydrocarbon chain, typically with an even number of carbon (C) atoms.
 These chains can vary in length, and their length affects their biological activities.
 CYP4F2 acts on fatty acids and introduces oxidative reactions that lead to the removal of carbon atoms from the chain.
 This process is often accompanied by the addition of oxygen to the fatty acid molecule, resulting in the formation of metabolites or breakdown products.
 By shortening the fatty acid chains, the CYP4F2 enzyme plays a role in vitamin metabolism.
 This process can affect the bioavailability, transportation, and utilization of certain fat-soluble vitamins in the body.
 The specific impact of chain shortening on vitamin metabolism may vary depending on the specific fatty acid and vitamin involved.
 This process is essential for maintaining lipid homeostasis and regulating biological activities influenced by fatty acids.

 Fatty acid chain shortening by CYP4F2 is performed by their α-, β-, and ω-oxidation, with the preferred pathway being the β-oxidation in the mitochondria and peroxisomes.
 VLCFAs cannot be β-oxidized.
 The number of carbon atoms in the chains of such acids exceeds 22.
 Such chains must be shortened before being oxidized by mitochondria.
 The CYP4F2 enzyme is involved in catalyzing the ω-oxidation and chain shortening of such acids.

-Additionally, the CYP4F2 enzyme plays a significant role in mediating the metabolism of long-chain polyunsaturated fatty acids (PUFAs), such as ω−3 and ω−6 fatty acids, which are required for physiological processes such as brain development, inflammation modulation, and cardiovascular health.
+CYP4F2 also mediates the metabolism of long-chain polyunsaturated fatty acids (PUFAs), such as ω−3 and ω−6 fatty acids, which are required for physiological processes such as brain development, inflammation modulation, and cardiovascular health.